Cody-Nicholson96/Non-Tech/Critical_Thinking/deductiveAndInductiveArguments.md

 ###Inductive Arguments
 -

-An argument where the conclusion probably follows the from the premise
+An argument where the conclusion probably follows the premise

 Example: